 Film Studies A Level

+Welcome to the Media and Film Department!
+This is an extremely successful department which has had 100% pass rates in both subjects.
 Film studies is designed to develop critical understanding of the film industry and its relevance to audiences in the media saturated society we now live.
-The film studies course allows you to analyse a wide variety of film texts from mainstream American blockbusters to small ‘indie’ film productions and to develop an appreciation of film, both as art form and as a business with an objective to make a profit.
+The course allows you to analyse a wide variety of film texts from mainstream American blockbusters to small ‘indie’ film productions to develop an appreciation of film, both as art form and as a business with an objective to make a profit.

 Links with other subjects:

 Film Studies can be taken with almost any combination of other subjects, including English Language, English Literature, Psychology, Sociology, Business Studies, Film Studies and Media Studies.
 Most Film students’ progress to Higher Education and the professions.

 Future Career Opportunities

 The diverse range of skills developed on the course equips you for a wide range of careers.
 Former students have progressed into journalism, marketing, advertising, law, business management, teaching, social work, physiotherapy and the police force.

 The subjects in the department will develop a creative approach to study, an ability to work both as an individual and in groups, and will develop confidence in your own ability to communicate in a variety of social, business and commercial situations, as well as analyse a wide variety of media and social contexts.

 Outstanding results year on year for film studies and this is because we aim to bring a variety of teaching methods for you to get the most out of your programme of study.
 The teachers are examiners on the film examinations and therefore have a fantastic insight into how to achieve successful outcomes.